-The mean curvature of the graph of $u(\theta,y,t)=\frac{\varrho t^{-1}|y|^2}{1+\sqrt{1+t^{-1}|y|^2}}+w(\theta,y,t)$ is explicitly given by \eqref{eq:H}, and it is bounded from below by $\varrho/2-C\eps_0$, where $\varrho/2$ is the mean curvature of $\Sigma^k$, and $\eps_0$ is the $C^2$-bound of $u$.
-Thus, if initially, we fixed $\eps_0$ to be a sufficiently small number, we see the mean curvature is positive.
+The mean curvature of the graph of $u(\theta,y,t)=\frac{\varrho t^{-1}|y|^2}{1+\sqrt{1+t^{-1}|y|^2}}+w(\theta,y,t)$ is explicitly given by \eqref{eq:H}, and it is bounded from below by $\varrho/2-C\eps$, where $\varrho/2$ is the mean curvature of $\cC_{n,k}$, and $\eps$ is the $C^2$-bound of $u$.
+Thus, if initially, we fixed $\eps$ to be a sufficiently small number, we see the mean curvature is positive.

 Finally, from the scale $\delta_2\sqrt{t}$ to $\delta_2 e^{t/2}$, we use the same argument as the proof of Theorem \ref{ThmIsolate}.
-When $t$ is sufficiently large, we can decompose $M_t\cap B_{\delta_2\sqrt{t}}$ into the union of several pieces, each piece is very close to cylinders with various radii.
-Under the evolution of MCF, each piece remains close to some cylinder.
+When $t$ is sufficiently large, we can decompose $M_t\cap B_{\delta_2\sqrt{t}}$ into the union of several pieces, each piece is very close to a cylinder with various radii.
+Under the evolution of mean curvature flow, each piece remains close to some cylinder.
 In particular, when $t$ is sufficiently large, each piece is mean convex.
 This concludes the proof.

 \end{proof}